Lecrapouille/gdcef/README.md

 ```

 Where [scons](https://scons.org/) is a build system like Makefile but using the
-Python interpreter and the build script knowing the operating system, if to
+Python interpreter and the build script knowing the operating system, if it has
-compile in release or debug mode (and more parameters).
+to compile in release or debug mode (and more parameters).

 ### Prebuilt Chromium Embedded Framework (cef_binary)